opencog/lg-atomese/opencog/nlp/lg-parse/README.md

 https://wiki.opencog.org/w/LgParseDisjuncts

 This returns a LinkValue holding the different parses; each parse is a LinkValue for the disjuncts in that parse, in sequence.
-This has the advantage of being easier to use than the rather clunky RelEx format.
-Also, it avoids the creation of WordInstances, and thus significantly reduces the number of atoms placed in the AtomSpace.

 LgParseSections
 ---------------